 – Dr. Phil Show

-Mosca willfully aimed with his cane once more, but his reflexes weren’t as quick as they once were.
-Instead of being reasonable, Kapp decided that closing in like a boxer is what he needed to do to neutralize the situation.
-He then landed as hard a right that a 70-plus-year-old could possibly land, flush onto Mosca’s chin.
+Mosca willfully aimed with his cane again, but his reflexes weren’t as quick as they once were.
+Instead of being reasonable, Kapp decided that closing in like a boxer was what he needed to do to neutralize the situation.
+He then landed as hard a right as a 70-plus-year-old could possibly land, flush onto Mosca’s chin.

 As the stunned former wrestler began to buckle, Kapp landed a flurry of blows just for insurance and then kicked Mosca in the behind.

-If there weren’t video footage of the incident, you wouldn’t have believed it happened.
-All we needed was a limping Willie Fleming still not recovered from Mosca’s "late hit" to burst onto the scene and help Kapp double team, Mosca.
+You wouldn’t have believed it happened if there weren’t video footage of the incident.
+We only needed a limping Willie Fleming, still not recovered from Mosca’s "late hit," to burst onto the scene and help Kapp double-team Mosca.
 Then the angle would’ve been complete!
 But alas, it didn’t go down like that.

 A flustered Joe Kapp, now with broken glasses in hand, yelled out, "Sportsmanship!
 That’s what it’s all about."